Frequently Asked Questions

 Yes.
 Competitors must be prepared to perform any section(s) of their chosen work if requested to do so by the adjudicator/s.
 This includes cadenzas.
 You are welcome to make cuts in your performance and mark these on the adjudicators’ copy of the music.
 However, the adjudicators may ask you to play different sections to those that you have indicated.
 As in the auditions videos, long orchestral introductions should be shortened to allow the competitor maximum playing time.

 As stated in Rule 10, this will be at the discretion of the finals concert conductor.
 The conductor will need to weigh up numerous factors, such as the length of the movement(s), the length of other finalists’ performances and the fact that the finals concert is also a “concert” as opposed to a series of auditions.
 However, this decision will be made in consultation with the relevant finalist(s).
+As a general guide for time limit please refer to the 15 minutes for the semis – sometimes the conductor will consider allowing a slightly longer program (e.g., 2 movements to a length of 18 minutes, however a full 25 minute concerto is too long for the competition).
+There are 6 finalists and the Multiple Winners at the Finals Concert as well as the presentation of awards.

 No. You will need to carefully consider your choice of concerto movement(s) when you submit your entry form, as you will not be able to make any changes after the closing date for entries.
 Similarly, if you progress to the semi finals and/or finals, you will not be able to add additional movements to, or remove movements from, those nominated on your entry form.
-This is to ensure that all competitors are assessed on the same movement(s) at each stage of the competition.
+This is to ensure that all competitors are fairly assessed on the same movement(s) at each stage of the competition.

 On stage, we will have two pianos, piano stools, a selection of chairs and music stands.
 If you require additional equipment specific to your instrument (eg amplifier, cello T bar, double bass stool or a chair of a particular size), you will need to bring this equipment yourself.
 If you need additional set up time for this equipment, please email concertocomp@kpo.org.au before the closing date so that we can allow for this in our scheduling.